strimzi/proposals/044-cluster-wide-volume-usage-quota-management.md

 of all brokers in the cluster.
 2. Deprecate the existing local disk observations.
 3. Add new limit types, so that it is explicit what is being limited and better support heterogeneous disks
-   1. throttle if consumed bytes exceeds threshold on any volume
+   1. throttle if used bytes exceeds threshold on any volume
-   2. throttle if usable bytes less than threshold on any volume
+   2. throttle if available bytes less than threshold on any volume
-   3. throttle if usable ratio less than threshold on any volume
+   3. throttle if available ratio less than threshold on any volume
 4. Introduce an extension point in the quotas-plugin to support pluggable sources of quotas
 5. Introduce a fallback throttle factor in case we cannot retrieve the cluster state